rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation-part-1.md

 $$

 The main idea above is quite innocent.
 However, it turns out that selecting the functions $$f_m(x)$$ and evaluating their parameters is tricker than expected.
-This exercise will take us through a tour of linear algebra, nonlinear least squares, gradient descent and Fourier series.
+Stay tuned; this exploration will take us through a tour of linear algebra, nonlinear least squares, Gradient Descent and Fourier series.

 ## Choice of the component functions $$f_m(x)$$